From Shoreline to Swim Lanes: Learning to Swim in My 40s

 I grew up most of my life near the ocean.
-I remember being a child splashing near shore, enjoying the warm water and soaking up the sun.
-As a young adult, I would meet my friends every Sunday morning for brunch and tanning.
-Splashing by the shore was not as fun anymore.
-Many times I wish I knew how to swim, but by as I grew older I saw no point to it.
+As a child, I remember splashing along the shoreline, enjoying the warm water and soaking up the sun.
+As a young adult, my friends and I met every Sunday morning for brunch and tanning.
+By then, splashing in the shallow water no longer held the same appeal.
+Many times, I wished I knew how to swim, but as I got older, I convinced myself there was no real point in learning.

-In 1995, when I was in my early 30s, I moved to Colorado.
-Although the mountains were breath-taking and I began to enjoy different types of outdoor experiences, I still missed the ocean.
-On my trips to Puerto Rico to visit family, I would get my “ocean fix.”
-And continued to camp around shore tanning and people-watching.
+In 1995, in my early thirties, I moved to Colorado.
+Although the mountains were breathtaking and I began embracing new outdoor experiences, I still missed the ocean.
+During trips back to Puerto Rico to visit family, I got my “ocean fix,” spending long days near the shore tanning and people-watching.

-As I started to vacation in different countries, my desire to experience water activities grew stronger.
-I wanted to go snorkeling, sailing, and kayaking.
-I also wanted to ride a Jet Ski and go on a white river rafting tour, activities I avoided for fear of not knowing how to swim.
-My first snorkeling adventure was a disaster.
-Even with a guide holding my hand, and a hefty life vest, I became extremely anxious and sick to my stomach.
+As I began traveling to different countries, my desire to experience water-based activities grew stronger.
+I wanted to snorkel, sail, kayak, ride a Jet Ski, and even go white-water rafting, activities I avoided for years because I didn’t know how to swim.
+My first snorkeling experience was a disaster.
+Even with a guide holding my hand and a bulky life vest, I became extremely anxious and nauseous.

-My swim instructor, Jessica, was extremely skilled and patient.
-Her guidance and encouragement helped ease my frustrations.
-Learning to swim is hard as an adult, and I’m encouraging my non-swimming friends with small children to start them off early.
+My instructor, Jessica, was incredibly patient and skilled.
+Her calm guidance and encouragement helped ease my frustrations.
+Learning to swim as an adult is challenging, and this experience reinforced my belief that children benefit greatly from learning early.
+I now encourage my friends with young kids to start them as soon as possible.

-After six private lessons with Jessica, I learned the fundamentals of breathing, floating, and arm and leg strokes.
-I still I have not learned how to swim fully.
-Practice makes perfect, and I plan to use Jessica’s techniques when I hit the water.
+After six private lessons with Jessica, I learned the basics of breathing, floating, and coordinating arm and leg movements.
+I’m not swimming independently just yet, but I understand the fundamentals and practice will get me there.
+I plan to keep applying the techniques she taught me every time I’m in the water.

 Rosa